shadowezz/Productiv/docs/UserGuide.md

 #### Adding a contact: `add`

-Adds a developer or stakeholder to the contact list.
+Adds a developer or stakeholder to your contact list.

 Format: `add r/ROLE n/NAME [p/PHONE] e/EMAIL [d/DESCRIPTION]`
 * `ROLE` is the type of contact, either developer (`dev`) or stakeholder (`stk`).